Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Proof of Theorem

 Furthermore, if the $X_i$ are in $L^2(B)$ we also have

 \end{lemma} With this, we are ready for the proof. \begin{proof}[Proof of \cref{theorem:Bernstein_banach}] We inherit its concentration inequality from the variance bound of martingales, \cref{theorem:variance_bound}.
-As our proof follows the one given in Ref.~\cite{Gro11}, we leave out analogous calculations and only present our contribution to the proof.
-In summary, we approximate the zero-mean random variable $\Bnorm{S} - \expectation [\Bnorm{S}]$ (recall that $S \coloneqq \sum_i X_i$.) by the martingale
+As our proof follows the one given in Ref.~\cite{Gro11}, we merely summarize the proof and highlight our contribution to the proof.
+The key idea is to approximate the zero-mean random variable $\Bnorm{S} - \expectation [\Bnorm{S}]$ (recall that $S \coloneqq \sum_i X_i$.) by the martingale

 where $\mathbf{X}_i \coloneqq \Set{X_1,\dots,X_i}$.
 As suggested by \cref{theorem:variance_bound}, we define

 Then, \cref{lemma:banach_bounds} asserts that

 Our contribution now consists of finding an upper bound to the expectation value $\expectation[\Bnorm{S}]$.
 Using first the triangle inequality and then Jensen's inequality for $\expectation[Z] \leq \sqrt{\expectation[Z^2]}$, we have that